Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 It was first observed by Krauss, Moody, and Wilczek in \cite{krauss1985calculations} that the resonator coupling coefficient (matching parameter) that maximizes integrated sensitivity is different from that which maximizes on-resonance SNR.
 However, the authors did not consider the spectral shape of the thermal noise, which is filtered through the matching network and which is important to forming accurate conclusions regarding the optimization.
 If one does not take the shape into consideration, then $|S_{21}^{(1)}(\nu)|^{2}n(\nu)$ simply becomes $n(\nu)$ in the denominator of (\ref{eq:InvN_Spectrum}).
 In this case, the thermal noise factor can be pulled out of the value functional (\ref{eq:F_gen_neutral}) for a resonant detector, which yields the same optimization as that found for $n(\nu) \ll 1$: $\xi^{\rm opt} \approx 2$.
 This is precisely what was found in Ref. \cite{krauss1985calculations}.

 A similar conclusion regarding integrated sensitivity was found in \cite{lehnert2016quantumaxion} for quantum squeezing.
 In this approach, the quantum limit is evaded by injecting a squeezed state in the resonator.
 The optimized coupling coefficient is $\xi \sim G_{S}$, where $G_{S}$ is the squeezer gain.
 The authors explain the effect in terms of sensitivity outside of the bare (uncoupled) resonator linewidth, as we have done here.
-However, squeezer gains are often of order $~10$, while at low frequencies, the thermal occupation number in a 10 mK dilution refrigerator is much larger than that.
-For experiments using near-quantum-limited SQUID amplifiers, this implies a much larger sensitivity bandwidth, relative to the bare resonator bandwidth.
+However, squeezer gains are often of order $\sim$10, while at low frequencies, the thermal occupation number in a 10 mK dilution refrigerator is much larger than that.
+For experiments using near-quantum-limited SQUID amplifiers, this implies a much larger sensitivity bandwidth, relative to the uncoupled resonator bandwidth.
 Finally, we note that our observations regarding sensitivity outside of the resonator bandwidth may apply to searches for which the dark matter does not couple electromagnetically, especially if an electromagnetic readout element is used.
 For example, our insights may apply to CASPEr, which searches for the axion coupling to gluons and spin using nuclear magnetic resonance techniques \cite{Budker:2013hfa}.
-Suppose that the SQUID reading out the spin magnetic-field signal possesses white noise sub-dominant to noise sources which follow the resonant line shape.
-Then, the bandwidth over which the resonator provides maximal sensitivity (and over which the SNR is independent of detuning from the resonance frequency) can be substantially larger than the resonator bandwidth.
+If the spin projection noise, which follows the resonant line shape, is larger than the SQUID readout noise, as well as any thermal noise from loss in tuned/untuned input circuits, then the bandwidth over which the NMR sample provides maximal sensitivity can be substantially larger than the NMR linewidth, set by the transverse relaxation time $T_{2}$.\cite{sleator1985nuclear}

+An analysis of noise matching at low resonant frequencies $h\nu_{r} \ll kT$ has previously been conducted for Weber bars, fixed mechanical oscillators used for gravitational wave detection.\cite{thorne1980gravitational} This analysis has some features in common with the analysis in this paper.
+However, the Weber bar analysis a priori assumes a resonant impedance matching.
+In contrast, we conduct a general analysis in the context of all possible reactively coupled receivers (resonant or otherwise).
+Furthermore, the fixed-frequency Weber bar analysis cannot be applied directly to scanned resonant electromagnetic dark-matter detectors, where noise matching must be optimized for integrated sensitivity over a frequency scan, with a comprehensive consideration of priors on the dark matter signal.